Steam clean not working

 Step 1

-Disconnect power at the breaker before touching any components — capacitors and heating elements can hold dangerous charge even after the oven appears off.
-Fill the water reservoir with exactly 1/3 cup of distilled water; tap or mineral water leaves calcium scale that blocks the steam system over time, and an empty or under-filled reservoir is the single most common reason Steam Clean produces no steam.
-Pro tip: always use distilled water exclusively to prevent repeat failures.
+First, disconnect power at the breaker.
+Capacitors and heating elements can hold a dangerous charge even after the oven appears off.
+Fill the water reservoir with exactly 1/3 cup of distilled water; using tap or mineral water can leave calcium scale that blocks the steam system over time.
+An empty or under-filled reservoir is the most common reason Steam Clean produces no steam.
+Always use distilled water to prevent repeat failures.

 Step 2

-With power still off, check that the reservoir cap is fully seated and snug — a loose or cross-threaded cap prevents the system from building the pressure needed to force steam into the oven cavity.
-You will know this is the problem if the reservoir is correctly filled yet no steam is produced and the cap feels loose or spins freely.
-Press and twist firmly until it clicks or seats flush before moving on.
+With power still off, check that the reservoir cap is fully seated and snug.
+A loose or cross-threaded cap prevents the system from building the pressure needed to force steam into the oven cavity.
+If the reservoir is correctly filled but no steam is produced, and the cap feels loose, press and twist firmly until it clicks or seats flush before moving on.

 Step 3

-Pull or tilt the oven forward to expose the rear access panel, which is secured by four 1/4-inch hex screws — this is where the steam heater element lives.
-Set your multimeter to Rx1 and probe the heater element terminals; a healthy element will show continuity, while an open (no-continuity) reading confirms the element has burned out and must be replaced.
-Safety note: double-check power is off at the breaker before removing the panel, as wiring in this area is close to the main terminal block.
+Next, pull or tilt the oven forward to expose the rear access panel, secured by four 1/4-inch hex screws — this is where the steam heater element is located.
+Set your multimeter to Rx1 and probe the heater element terminals; a functional element will show continuity.
+If you get an open (no-continuity) reading, the element has burned out and needs replacing.
+Always double-check that power is off at the breaker before removing the panel, as wiring in this area is close to the main terminal block.

 Step 4

-Locate the steam valve solenoid at the steam module — it has a 2-pin harness that controls when water is released onto the heater.
-With your multimeter on Rx1, measure resistance across the solenoid terminals; a good solenoid reads 200–500 ohms, and an open reading (OL or infinite resistance) means the coil has failed and the valve will never open regardless of water level or heater condition.
-Replace the solenoid if it reads open, as there is no way to repair the coil itself.
+Locate the steam valve solenoid at the steam module.
+This solenoid has a 2-pin harness that controls when water is released onto the heater.
+With your multimeter on Rx1, measure resistance across the solenoid terminals; a good solenoid reads 200–500 ohms.
+An open reading means the coil has failed, and the valve will never open, regardless of water level or heater condition.
+If it reads open, replace the solenoid, as it cannot be repaired.

 Step 5

-Inspect the small steam nozzle port on the interior oven wall — this is the exit point for steam into the cavity, and it is highly prone to mineral scale buildup even with occasional tap water use.
-If the port appears white, crusty, or fully blocked, carefully clear the opening with a toothpick and follow up with a short vinegar soak on a cloth held against the port to dissolve remaining deposits.
-Do not use metal picks or drill bits, as they can enlarge or damage the port and affect steam distribution.
+Inspect the small steam nozzle port on the interior oven wall.
+This is the exit point for steam into the cavity and is prone to mineral scale buildup.
+If the port looks white, crusty, or fully blocked, carefully clear it with a toothpick.
+Follow up with a short vinegar soak on a cloth held against the port to dissolve remaining deposits.
+Avoid using metal picks or drill bits, as they can damage the port and affect steam distribution.

 Step 6

-Restore power at the breaker, select the Steam Clean cycle, and observe the oven interior — visible steam should appear within 10 minutes if all components are functioning correctly.
-If steam is still absent after a confirmed good water level, seated cap, and passing component tests, the main control board may not be sending the activation signal to the steam circuit and will need further diagnosis or replacement.
-Running Steam Clean regularly with distilled water is the best way to prevent scaled components and extend the life of the steam system.
+Finally, restore power at the breaker, select the Steam Clean cycle, and observe the oven interior — you should see visible steam within 10 minutes if all components are functioning correctly.
+If steam is still absent after confirming a good water level, seated cap, and passing component tests, the main control board may not be sending the activation signal to the steam circuit and will require further diagnosis or replacement.
+Running Steam Clean regularly with distilled water is the best practice to prevent scaled components and extend the life of the steam system.

 Where to Buy Replacement Parts